AnyLog-co/documentation/mqtt.md

 ## Using AnyLog as a broker
 By enabling the AnyLog [Message Broker](https://github.com/AnyLog-co/documentation/blob/master/background%20processes.md#message-broker) functionality on a particular node, the AnyLog node can serve as an MQTT Broker.
-A detailed example is available in the [using edgex](https://github.com/AnyLog-co/documentation/blob/master/using%20edgex.md#using-edgex) section.
+A detailed example is available in the [Using Edgex](https://github.com/AnyLog-co/documentation/blob/master/using%20edgex.md#using-edgex) section.

 ## Publishing